Ramrai

 The village's name derives from Rama's arrival.
-There is an old temple to Parashurama in the village.Besides this Ch.
-Chander Bhan Ex.S.P & Chairman Haryana Public Service Commission and his son i.e. Prof. Dharmender Singh Dhull who fought Assembly election on Congress Ticket in 2014 from Julana constituency also belongs to the village Ramrai.
+There is an old temple to Parashurama in the village..

-Village Ramrai is basically famous for its swimmings.
+Village Ramrai is basically famous for its swimming.
 A lot of national and state players comes from here in swimming.

-Notable people from the village include Chaudhary Dal Singh, the first Irrigation and Power Minister of Haryana, and Parminder Singh Dhull, the MLA for the Julana constituency of the Haryana Legislative Assembly for term 2009–2014.
+Notable people from the village include Chaudhary Dal Singh, the first Irrigation and Power Minister of Haryana, and Parminder Singh Dhull, the MLA for the Julana constituency of the Haryana Legislative Assembly for term 2009–2019 and Ravinder Singh Dhull who is State Spokesperson of Haryana Congress.